ip193/IT-Salaries-Linz/README.md

 # IT-Salaries-Linz

 ## Regression analysis of self-reported IT salaries in Linz, Austria. (n = 280)

-I recently stumbled upon a [link](https://old.reddit.com/r/Austria/comments/975j7i/itgeh%C3%A4lter_in_%C3%B6sterreich/e47znfy/) to a survey of IT professionals in Linz that recorded salary, years of experience, and gender.
+### Survey Data: [Online survey](https://old.reddit.com/r/Austria/comments/975j7i/itgeh%C3%A4lter_in_%C3%B6sterreich/e47znfy/) of IT professionals in Linz that recorded salary, years of experience, and gender.
 In total, 307 people replied.

-In the end, there were 280 valid responses, of which 242 reported male gender, 32 reported female gender, and 4 did not indicate gender.
+There were 280 valid responses, of which 242 reported male gender, 32 reported female gender, and 4 did not indicate gender.

 Salaries ranged from €23,100 to 150,000.
 The median reported salary and years of experience were €47,600 and 6 years, respectively.